I tried my best to get through everyday activities after my husband left my daughter and me.

 Why should I smile?
 What happens next?

-Is smiling is good for you?
+Is smiling good for you?
 The answer is a resounding “YES”.
 There are technical explanations but we will keep it simple here.
-The muscles of our face cause changes in the brain when we smile.
+The use of our facial muscles in the simple act of smiling cause changes in the brain.

 How smiling affects the brain

 It is as if there is a direct connection between the face and the brain.
-When we smile, chemicals are released into the brain.
-These include:
+Smiling causes a chemical reaction, releasing the following: